tkaitchuck/aHash/README.md

 For reference a hash that does nothing (not even reads the input data takes) **0.844 ns**.
 So that represents the fastest possible time.

-As you can see above aHash like FxHash provides a large speedup over SipHash.
+As you can see above aHash like FxHash provides a large speedup over SipHash-1-3 which is already nearly twice as fast as SipHash-2-4.

-Rust by default uses SipHash because faster hash functions such as FxHash are predictable and vulnerable to denial of service attacks.
+Rust by default uses SipHash-1-3 because faster hash functions such as FxHash are predictable and vulnerable to denial of service attacks.
 While aHash has both very strong scrambling as well as very high performance.

-AHash performs well when dealing with large inputs because aHash reads 8 or 16 bytes at a time.
-(depending on availability of AES-NI)
+AHash performs well when dealing with large inputs because aHash reads 8 or 16 bytes at a time. (depending on availability of AES-NI)

-Because of this aHash is able to out perfrom FxHash with large strings.
-It also provides the reasonably good performance when dealing with unaligned input. (notice the big performance gaps between 3 vs 4, 7 vs 8 and 15 vs 16 above.
+Because of this, and it's optimized logic aHash is able to out perform FxHash with strings.
+It also provides especially good performance dealing with unaligned input.
+(Notice the big performance gaps between 3 vs 4, 7 vs 8 and 15 vs 16 in FxHash above)

 ## Hash quality and DOS resistance